the-events-calendar/the-events-calendar/readme.txt

 * Fix - Correct iCal link on month view for months other than the current one [TEC-3267]
 * Fix - Correct a few incorrect and/or typoed text domains [TEC-3390]
 * Fix - Ensure we pass search keywords when changing views and in the top-bar nav [TEC-3282]
+* Fix - Prevent Blocks editor from throwing browser alert when leaving the page without any changes applied to the edited post.
 * Fix - Several strings have been adjusted for consistency and better translatability [BTRIA-307]
 * Hook - Add the `tribe_events_blocks_editor_is_on` filter; returning a falsy value from this filter will prevent the Blocks Editor to ever be active on Events; else the settings from Events > Settings will apply [TEC-3349]
 * Tweak - Add some filters for better control of link targets, standardize the way we create those links [TEC-3402]